)}

 Strategic Recommendation

-We recommend Acme SaaS treat the two critical findings as P0 incidents and remediate them before the next production release.
-The billing API IDOR requires adding server-side organisation-level authorization checks (estimated effort: 2 to 4 hours of engineering time).
-The SQL injection requires migrating the search endpoint to parameterized queries (estimated effort: 4 to 8 hours).
+We recommend Acme SaaS treat the two critical findings as P0 and remediate them before the next production release.
+The billing API IDOR points to a missing server-side, organisation-level authorization check on invoice access; the SQL injection points to unparameterised queries in the search endpoint.
+Both are pinpointed to the exact endpoint in Section 4.
+The specific code change depends on Acme SaaS's own stack and architecture, which the engineering team is best placed to judge.
 Once these are resolved, the remaining high and medium findings should be addressed within the next two sprint cycles.
-The compliance evidence package (Section 7) maps all findings to SOC 2 and ISO 27001 controls, which will be directly useful for Acme SaaS's upcoming SOC 2 Type 2 audit preparation.
+The compliance evidence package (Section 6) maps all findings to SOC 2 and ISO 27001 controls, directly useful for Acme SaaS's upcoming SOC 2 Type 2 audit preparation.

 Scope and Methodology